paulzuradzki/til/other/crypto_cracking_caesar_cipher.md

 <br>

 #### [*The Code Breakers* by David Khan](https://www.amazon.com/dp/0684831309) (1200 pages)
 I have not gotten around to reading Code Breakers yet.
-It's highly regarded and likely to be more comprehensive.
+It's got good reviews and I keep seeing it come up in citations.